apitoolkit/apitoolkit-landing/docs/sdks/golang/native/index.md

 Unlike NodeJs which has Auto Instrumentation, the corresponding Go OpenTelemetry initiative is still a work in progress.
 As a result, it will be a bit technical but not difficulty.
 So follow closely.

-We will be using this [Opensource User profile getter](https://github.com/danielAsaboro/go_chi_test) as our Starter project.
+We will be using this [Dice Roller API](https://github.com/danielAsaboro/go_net_test) as our Starter project.

 It has two branches;